puppetlabs/puppet-docs/source/forge/assessingmodulequality.md

 #Assessing Module Quality

-The [Puppet Forge](forge) has both codified and crowd-sourced ways of gauging the quality of any module.
+The [Puppet Forge (Forge)](forge) has both codified and crowd-sourced ways of gauging the quality of any module.

 ![module ratings][modulequality]